JPLMLIA/bitflips/README.md

 original program source code is available, BITFLIPS can offer fine-grained control over exactly when and which areas of memory (program variables) may be subjected to SEUs.
-SEU injection rate is controlled by specifying either a fault probability or a fault rate based on memory size and radiation exposure time in terms of SEUs per byte per second.
+SEU injection rate is controlled by specifying either a fault rate based on memory size and radiation exposure time in terms of SEUs per byte per second.
 BITFLIPS also has the capability to log each SEU it injects and, if program source code is available, report the magnitude